washind14/FriendsChatApp/FriendsChatApp/README.md

 #  FriendsChatApp

 1.)
-This is a messaging app that use Firebase for cloud messaging running ios 13 or higher.
+This is a messaging app that uses Firebase for cloud messaging running ios 13 or higher.

 2.)
 This app also uses the OpenWeatherApi as an option to view the current weather.